calin-darie/gentle-glow-onyx-boox/README.md

 You can also long press the tile to get a dialog where you can choose the desired warmth and brightness.

 <img alt="Brightness / Warmth silders in a dialog that shows over the current open app, so you can tune for desired readability" src="screenshots/warmth-brightness-dialog.png" width = "320px"/>

+Alternatively, set Gentle Glow as a floating navigation ball button to always have it at your fingertips.
+You now have a light switch inside the dialog, so you never have pull down quick settings for this if you don't want to.

 ⚠️With this app, you have finer control over the frontlight than with the native sliders.
 Most of the time, the native controls will show the lights are toggled on, but the cold / warm sliders will stay at zero, because the setting is not one of their fixed increments.